1875 July 28 Aberdeen Press & Journal

 1879 May 8 John o’ Groat Journal

-ROUSAY, ORKNEY. - One of the candidates for a seat in the School Board having retired there was poll.
+ROUSAY, ORKNEY. - One of the candidates for a seat in the School Board having retired there was no poll.
 The members elected are Colonel Burroughs; Rev. Mr Gardiner, E.C.; Rev. Mr Allardice, U.P. ; Mr Sinclair, and Mr Seatter.

-The weather daring the greater part of last week was very cold and boisterous, the wind blowing from E.S.E. with unabating energy.
+The weather during the greater part of last week was very cold and boisterous, the wind blowing from E.S.E. with unabating energy.
 The farmers are busily engaged getting down their grain, and considerable improvements are being carried out at the home farm of Trumland, and elsewhere on the estate, under the directions of Mr Murrison, factor.

 A few of the volunteers had some carbine ball practice at the Avilshay range the other day, the distances being 200 and 300 yards.
 There was a strong breeze blowing across the range, yet very fair scores were made.